JayJamieson/go-lambda/README.md

 ## Future work

-- [ ] add github action to build and deploy changes on main branch merge
+- [ ] add GitHub action to build and deploy changes on main branch merge